 Private Payer Reimbursement and Appeals

-The business of our law firm is assisting healthcare providers.
-We represent doctors, doctor groups, doctor associations, healthcare centers, hospitals, healthcare professionals, elder care businesses, and other healthcare providers.
+The business of our health law firm is assisting medical practices, physicians and other healthcare providers.
+We have represented many doctors, doctor groups, doctor associations, healthcare centers, hospitals, healthcare professionals, elder care businesses, and other healthcare providers.
 In our Country’s third-party payer system, reimbursement from third-party payers is the lifeblood of many healthcare providers.
 Our law firm’s objective is to help healthcare providers keep the money they have earned by ensuring it is not arbitrarily denied by third-party payers.

+Let us help you.
 Private Earned reimbursement is your money.
 Often the denial of a claim or group of claims is arbitrary rather than based on legitimate, objective standards.
-When the financial stakes are significant, our law firm can assist you in keeping the third party payer honest about how your claims are processed.
+When the financial stakes are significant, our law firm can assist you in keeping the third-party payer honest about how your claims are processed.
 Before you assume the denial of your claims cannot be successfully challenged, talk with us.

 Generally speaking, private third-party payers provide coverage for services they deem “medically reasonable and necessary” for the diagnosis and/or treatment of a particular condition.
 Private payers may employ a variety of reimbursement methods to compensate doctors for services to covered beneficiaries, such as fee-for-service and capitation.
 Payers should rely on nationally recognized, objective coding guidelines and standards, but individual payers may employ particular tools that vary in how they process particular claims.
 Universally, private payers require that providers properly document patient medical records to support the utilization of medical services.